ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 [Replication](../../server/clustering/replication/replication) will try to synchronize the data, so in order to avoid conflicts every document that was modified under the cluster transaction will receive the special `RAFT:int64-sequential-number` [Change Vector](../../server/clustering/replication/change-vector) and the special flag `FromClusterTx` which ensure precedence over a regular change vector.

+---

-## Case 3: Cluster transaction with an External incoming replication
+### Case 3: Cluster transaction with an External incoming replication

 While the internal replication with the cluster is discussed in the previous case, the case where two clusters are connected via external replication is a bit different.

 The logic of documents that were changed by the cluster transaction versus document that were changed be the regular transaction stays the same, but upon the case where a conflict is on a document that was changed by both local cluster transaction and a remote cluster transaction, the local one will have precedence, but the `FromClusterTx` flag is removed, so on the next conflict the local is no longer treated as a modified by cluster transaction document.

+{PANEL/}

-## Failure Modes
+{PANEL: Failure Modes in Cluster Wide Transactions}

+---

 ### No majority

 Cluster wide transaction can operate only with a functional cluster, so if no consensus was acquired for the cluster transaction by the majority of the nodes or currently there is no leader, the transaction will be rolled back.

+---

 ### Concurrency issues for compare exchange operations

 Acquiring a consensus doesn't mean the acceptance of the transaction.
 Once the consensus is acquired, each node will do a concurrency check on the compare exchange values, and if this fails the transaction rolled back.

+---

 ### Failure to apply transaction on database nodes